Our goal at QA.tech is clear – we want to push the boundaries of what’s possible with AI in software testing.

 With several customers already onboard and using the platform for their web applications, QA.tech is focusing on scaling and refining its AI-driven testing solutions.

 “The feedback has been great so far.
-We’re learning a lot from how real teams are using the product, and that’s driving our next set of improvements,” Vilhelm noted.
+We’re learning a lot from how real teams are using the product.
+That’s driving our next set of improvements,” Vilhelm noted.

 It’s clear that autonomous systems are set to play a key role in the future of software testing.
 For developers, CTOs, and engineering teams, the integration of AI into QA workflows offers a powerful way to reduce manual effort, increase test coverage, and accelerate the development process.